Integrating naturopathic therapies in cancer care

 1. Scientifically proven to work along with conventional treatments

 Both naturopathic medicine and conventional medicine have their strengths.
 The debate is no longer whether it’s one or the other, but rather moving forward with the integration of both in cancer treatments.
-Cancer outcomes benefit from the surgical removal of the tumour (unless oncologist determine that risks are too high), and many benefit from some form of combined radiation and chemotherapy.
+Cancer outcomes benefit from Oncologist recommendations which include the surgical removal of the tumour (unless determined that risks are too high), and from a combination of radiation and/or chemotherapy.
 Oncologists are trained to determine the best combination of surgery, radiation and chemo.
 Naturopathic doctors are trained to work along side these conventional treatments.

-As regulated health care professionals in Canada, naturopathic doctors are trained in oncology.
+As recognized health care professionals in Canada, naturopathic doctors are trained in oncology which includes an understanding of conventional and naturopathic treatment options.
 Naturopathic doctors understand both the standard treatments employed by medical oncologists and how best to work with them in a collaborative model of cancer co-treatment.
 Using the latest scientific evidence, naturopathic doctors know what supplements/foods can and cannot be prescribed during surgery, radiation and chemotherapy.

 Patient care, therefore, can only benefit from combining the strengths of each form of medicine.